astropy/astropy-APEs/APE10.rst

 `PEP 345 <https://www.python.org/dev/peps/pep-0345/#requires-python>`_ defines
 the ``Requires-Python`` metadata field for Python packages, which can be used to explicitly specify which Python versions a package is compatible with.
+The format of this ``Requires-Python`` metadata is further refined on `PEP 440  <https://www.python.org/dev/peps/pep-0440/>`_ which is slightly more restrictive on the version format.
 Support for this was added to `setuptools v24.2
 <https://github.com/pypa/setuptools/blob/master/CHANGES.rst#v2420>`_ via the
 ``python_requires`` keyword argument to ``setup``::